HL7/davinci-pcde/input/pagecontent/spec.md

 ### Data structure
 This IG uses a [FHIR document]({{site.data.fhir.path}}documents.html) approach to organizing the information shared by the original payer system.
 This aligns with the approach typically used for any other sort of transition of responsibility (be it clinical or administrative responsibility).
-The document approach allows arbitrary data objects (typically FHIR resources) in logical groupings for human consumption/review and allows human narrative to provide context and guidance on interpretting and using the information.
+The document approach allows arbitrary data objects (typically FHIR resources) in logical groupings for human consumption/review and allows human narrative to provide context and guidance on interpreting and using the information.

 The original payer **SHOULD** send all information they have available they believe to be reasonably necessary for the new payer to make a determination of medical necessity.
 (Future versions of this specification are expected to tighten this requirement to **SHALL**.)
 The original payer is NOT expected solicit data from other organizations, merely to share the data it already has available.
 All information disclosed to the new payer is expected to be disclosed within the Coverage Transition document defined by this specification.
 Disclosure of information via phone, fax or other means is non-conformant.